tiffanymonroe/wdi-remote-gizmo/unit_4/w11d02/instructor_notes/RAILS_API_CORS.md

 Let's see how fast we can make our Rails API.
 (Aim: 15 minutes with explanations)

-This morning we will use the `scaffold` command to generate boilerplate code for a given resource.
+This morning we will use the `generate scaffold` command to generate boilerplate code for a given resource.
 Our app will be a noticeboard, and the resource will be notices.

 * First, go into the Rails directory on the command line.